inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 It contains a :ned:`StandardHost` named ``source``, an :ned:`EtherSwitch`, a :ned:`Router`, an :ned:`AccessPoint`, and a :ned:`WirelessHost` named
 ``destination``.
 The ``source`` is configured to send a stream of UDP packets to ``destination``.
-The packet stream starts at two seconds, after ``destination`` got associated with the access point.
-The ``source`` is connected to the ``etherSwitch`` via a high speed, 100 Gbit/s ethernet cable, while the ``etherSwitch`` and the ``router`` is connected with a low speed, 10 MBit/s cable.
-This creates a bottleneck in the network, between the switch and the router.
+The packet stream starts at two seconds after ``destination`` got associated with the access point.
+The ``source`` is connected to the ``etherSwitch`` via a high speed, 100 Gbit/s ethernet cable, while the ``etherSwitch`` and the ``router`` are connected with a low speed, 10 MBit/s cable.
+This low speed cable creates a bottleneck in the network, between the switch and the router.
 The source host is configured to generate more UDP traffic than the 10Mbit/s channel can carry.
-The cause of packet drops in this case is that the queue in ``etherSwitch`` fills up.
+The cause of packet drops, in this case, is that the queue in ``etherSwitch`` fills up.

-The queue types in the switch's ethernet interfaces are set to :ned:`DropTailQueue`, with a default length of 100 packets (by default, the queues have infinite lengths).
+The queue types in the switch's Ethernet interfaces are set to :ned:`DropTailQueue`, with a default length of 100 packets (by default, the queues have infinite lengths).
 The packets are dropped at the ethernet queue of the switch.